Employer of Record vs Staffing Agency: Key Differences 2025

 • Administration of employee benefits and perks

-• Compliance with local labor laws and regulations
+• Compliance with local labor and tax laws

-• Onboarding and offboarding support for employees
+• Onboarding and offboarding support

-• Background checks and mandatory employment documentation
+• Background checks and mandatory documentation

 • Expense management and IT asset distribution

-• Support for work visas and immigration
+• Visa and immigration support

-• Handling of employee terminations and dispute resolution
+• Handling terminations and dispute resolution

-• Workers’ compensation and insurance administration
+• Workers’ compensation and insurance

 Here’s what a staffing agency typically offers:

-• Sourcing and screening candidates for open roles
+• Sourcing and screening candidates

 • Conducting initial interviews and skills assessments